TalEliyahu/awesome-security-newsletters/README.md

 - [tl;dr sec Newsletter](https://tldrsec.com/) - Get the best tools, blog posts, conference talks, and original research right in your inbox, so you can do you job better and faster by Clint Gibler [(@clintgibler)](https://twitter.com/clintgibler).

-- [Shift Security Left](https://shift-security-left.curated.co/) - A free biweekly newsletter for security-aware developers covering application security, secure architecture, DevSecOps, cryptography, incidents, etc. that can be useful for builders and (to a lesser extent) for breakers.
-Get a deeper understanding of causes for security vulnerabilities, designing defences, inventing and implementing security controls—with Felix, an imaginary mascot and a security engineer at [(@cossaсklabs)](https://twitter.com/cossacklabs).

 - [Hive Five Newsletter](https://securib.ee/newsletter/) - Sharing what matters in security.
 Every week securibee curates InfoSec news, so you can focus on securing web apps and earning bug bounties - Pusha B [(@securibee)](https://twitter.com/securibee).

 - [SecMoves](https://www.linkedin.com/newsletters/secmoves-6890336717535006720/) - SecMoves provides the latest talent shifts, funding rounds, acquisitions, and jobs across cybersecurity - [Karl Sharman](https://www.linkedin.com/in/karl-sharmancybersecurity/)